What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 • Applesauce: A simple, vegan-friendly snack that’s great for kids.

-Vegetarian Breakfast at Jack in the Box
+Breakfast Picks for Vegetarians at Jack in the Box

 • French Toast Sticks: Vegan-friendly and one of the easiest plant-based picks on the whole menu.